 Your obligations as an employer

-- Australia-wide information on awards, pay rates, leave, employee entitlements and hiring and termination information through the Fair Work Ombudsman
+- Australia-wide information on awards, pay rates, leave, awards, employee entitlements and hiring and termination information through the Fair Work Ombudsman

 - your tax obligations as an employer